 How to Create an Anchor Link in WordPress

 It is always a good idea to provide your visitors with a dynamic experience while they browse your website’s content.
 Moreover, including some interactivity can surely benefit your site and engage the audience.
-Including anchor links in your textual content can definitively give you that additional flare.
+When you insert a link in WordPress or include anchor links in your textual content, you can definitively spice up user experience.
 That’s why we’ll show you how to create an anchor link in WordPress in this article.

 Anchor links are essentially a one-page navigation method.
 Namely, you can set certain pieces of text (e.g. headings or titles) to lead to other bits of text (like a paragraph) when clicked.
 This provides readers with a satisfying, effective and easy-to-use navigation method, all within the same page.

 A good example of anchor functionality is a table of contents.
 In most cases it is located at the beginning of the text and leads to certain parts of the same text.
 The most obvious example of it is this article with its table of contents created by using anchors.
 What has been done in this case is that the items from the TOC lead to certain parts where the anchors are placed.
 Placing an anchor means giving a certain ID to that place in the article that helps us quickly “jump” to that place.
 The only place that leads to the anchor is actually the link to the anchor.

 As for the pros and cons of anchor links, we generally lean towards believing that the pros outweigh the cons, but we leave it for you to be the judge.

 Anchor links are a great way to make longer articles more attractive and easier to read.
 Endless scrolling is a serious threat to a quality user experience and anchor links simply let your readers instantly find what interests them most.
 Anchor links allow them to jump through the text following their own paste without having to dive into the topics that don’t matter that much to them.

 Another plus is that anchor links can discreetly help you improve your position in the search engine result pages as they give you another line of text for your organic listing.